NeurodataWithoutBorders/nwb_hackathons/HCK14_2022_Seattle/README.md

 ## Organizing Committee

-**Program chair:**  Ben Dichter, Oliver Rübel, Satrjit Ghosh, Jerome Lecoq, and Stephanie Albin
+**Program chairs:** Ben Dichter, Oliver Rübel, Satrjit Ghosh, Jerome Lecoq, and Stephanie Albin

 **Administrative Support:**

 ### Additional Organizational Support

 - The Kavli Foundation
-- Allen Institute
+- The Allen Institute

 ## Resources

 ### Talks

 Recordings of talks will be made available on the [NWB Youtube channel](https://www.youtube.com/channel/UCfD_mU-EFz135a9TpNFJP5A).

 ## What to bring?

 * Create the outline for your project at the hackathon.
-For further details and instructions on how to create a project see [here](projects/README.md)
+For further details and instructions on how to create a project, see [here](projects/README.md)
 * Bring your laptop with appropriate software installed.
-For instructions on how to install PyNWB see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
+For instructions on how to install PyNWB, see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)

 ## Objective

 The DANDI Archive now has 80+ neurophysiology datasets in the NWB format spanning many different species, brain areas, task types, and imaging modalities.
-It is now time for us to shift our focus to reanalayzing these datasets.
+It is now time for us to shift our focus to reanalyzing these datasets.
-In this workshop, we will teach users about the open neurophysiology datasets available on the DANDI Archive, and train them how to maximally utilize the archive and the NWB standard to incorporate existing data into their scientific workflow.
-This is the first event of its type for NWB, so much of the event will also be our team learning about how we can facilitate data reuse in the neuroscience community.
+In this workshop, we will teach attendees about the open neurophysiology datasets available on the DANDI Archive and train them on how to maximally utilize the archive and the NWB standard to incorporate existing data into their scientific workflows.
+This is the first event of its type for NWB, so our team will also be learning about how we can facilitate data reuse in the neuroscience community.

 ## Projects

 <a name="ProjectsList"/>

-For instructions on how to create a project see [here](projects/README.md)
+For instructions on how to create a project, see [here](projects/README.md)

 {% include_relative projects/PROJECTS.md %}

 ## Disclaimer